F-1 Visa holding students will encounter multiple requests to show their passport

 Proceed to the terminal area for arriving passengers.
 Have the following documents

-available for presentation: your passport; SEVIS Form (I-20); Arrival-Departure Record
+available for presentation: your passport; SEVIS Form (I-20); and Customs Declaration

-the address where you will reside, not the address of the school or program.
+you will reside, not the address of any school office.

 All visitors entering the United States must state their reason for wishing to enter